 The team here at Elite has written extensively about the necessity of positive drainage for any roofing system and the dangers that can arise from ponding water.
 It’s easy to understand why positive drainage is important, but it’s a lot more challenging to put together the necessary components for a roof that will drain effectively.
-We’ve already covered tapered Insulation; so today we’re covering another important aspect of your positive drainage system, the drain itself.
+We’ve already covered tapered Insulation; in this article we’re covering another important aspect of your positive drainage system, the drain itself.
 All of these elements work together to give your roof the best protection possible from water damage.

-How A Roof Drain Is Selected:
+How A Roof Drain Is Selected